-Hadoop and HBase clusters have two types of machines: masters (the HDFS NameNode, the MapReduce JobTracker, and the HBase Master) and slaves (the HDFS DataNodes, the MapReduce TaskTrackers, and the HBase RegionServers).
-The DataNodes, TaskTrackers, and HBase RegionServers are co-located or co-deployed for optimal data locality.
+Hadoop and HBase clusters have two types of machines:

+- Masters (HDFS NameNode, MapReduce JobTracker (HDP-1) or YARN ResourceManager (HDP-2), and HBase Master) - Slaves (HDFS DataNodes, MapReduce TaskTrackers (HDP-1) or YARN NodeManagers (HDP-2), and the HBase RegionServers).
+The DataNodes, TaskTrackers/NodeManagers, and HBase RegionServers are co-located or co-deployed for optimal data locality.

 In addition, HBase requires the use of a separate component (ZooKeeper) to manage the HBase cluster.

-Hortonworks recommends separating master and slave nodes because of the following reasons:
+Hortonworks recommends separating master and slave nodes because:

-- Task workloads on the slave nodes should be isolated from the masters. - Slaves nodes are frequently decommissioned for maintainance.
+- Task/application workloads on the slave nodes should be isolated from the masters. - Slaves nodes are frequently decommissioned for maintainance.

-For evaluation purpose, you can also choose to deploy Hadoop using single-node installation (all the masters and the slave processes reside on the same machine).
-Setting up a small cluster (of two nodes) is a very straightforward task - one node acts as both NameNode/JobTracker and the other node acts as DataNode and TaskTracker.
-Clusters of three or more machines typically use a dedicated NameNode/JobTracker and all the other nodes act as the slave nodes.
-Typically, medium to large Hadoop cluster consists of a two or three-level architecture built with rack-mounted servers.
+For evaluation purpose, it is possible to deploy Hadoop using a single-node installation (all the masters and the slave processes reside on the same machine).

+For a small cluster (of two nodes) - one node is used as the master: both NameNode and JobTracker/ResourceManager and the other node is used as the slave: DataNode and TaskTracker/NodeMangers.

+Clusters of three or more machines typically use a single NameNode and JobTracker/ResourceManager with all the other nodes as slave nodes.
+Typically, a medium to large Hadoop cluster consists of a two or three-level architecture built with rack-mounted servers.
 Each rack of servers is interconnected using a 1 Gigabit Ethernet (GbE) switch.
 Each rack-level switch is connected to a cluster-level switch (which is typically a larger port-density 10GbE switch).
-These clusterlevel switches may also interconnect with other cluster-level switches or even uplink to another level of switching infrastructure.
+These cluster-level switches may also interconnect with other cluster-level switches or even uplink to another level of switching infrastructure.

-NOTE: DataNodes, TaskTrackers, and RegionServers are typically co-deployed.
+NOTE: DataNodes, NodeManagers, and RegionServers are typically co-deployed.